 Also, during the first month of pregnancy, the neural tube is formed.
-To prevent defects during this essential time, prenatal vitamins with at least 400mcg of folic acid are recommended as soon as a woman receives pregnancy confirmation, or preferably one month before conceiving.
+To prevent defects during this essential time, prenatal vitamins with at least 400mcg of folic acid are recommended as soon as a woman receives pregnancy confirmation, or preferably at least one month before conceiving.2

 Second Pregnancy Trimester (Weeks 13-27)